A once neglected pony now has a new start in El Paso County | KRDO

 A once neglected pony now has a new start in El Paso County

-CALHAN, Colo.
-(KRDO)- A once neglected pony now has a new start, thanks to the generosity of strangers and an animal rescue in El Paso County.
+CALHAN, Colorado (KRDO) — A once neglected pony now has a new start, thanks to the generosity of strangers and an animal rescue in El Paso County.

 Athena the pony had overgrown hooves that hadn’t been cared for in years.
 They made it hard for her to even walk.
 After a local rescue asked for help to get her to Colorado from out of state, donations came pouring in.